-At St Mary Redcliffe Primary School we are committed to equity of opportunity and strive to create an inclusive teaching environment that offers all pupils, no matter their needs and abilities, a broad, balanced and challenging curriculum.
+At St Mary Redcliffe CE Primary we are committed to equity of opportunity and strive to create an inclusive teaching environment that offers all pupils, no matter their needs and abilities, a broad, balanced and challenging curriculum.
 We are committed to offering all pupils the chance to thrive and fulfil their aspirations.

-Our commitment to equity means that we know some children will need additional provisions to help them engage fully in school life.
+Our commitment to equity means that we know some children will need additional provisions in order to help them engage fully in school life.
 We will achieve this by making reasonable adjustments to teaching, the curriculum and the school environment to make sure that pupils with SEND are included in all aspects of school life.

-Full details of our curriculum offer can be found within the Curriculum Policy which can be found on our school website.
+Full details of our curriculum offer can be found within the school's curriculum policy which can be found on our school website.